5ony/OBSWebSocketAHK/README.md

 The scene name is Scene, and there are four different scene items (sources).
 You can enable/disable the selected scene items with this script below with F9-F12.

+Even if the scene items are under groups, this script can handle them.
+However, note that even the OBSProject is stating the following: "Using groups at all in OBS is discouraged, as they are very broken under the hood.
+Please use nested scenes instead."

 Note that there is no mechanism implemented here to handle changes coming from OBS.

 ```